HarryStarfrostCui/CYMBYL/README.md

 # CYMBYL
 Xd Hacks resulting project

-this is a prototype and is only for reference
+This is a prototype and is only for reference.
+Please refer to "cymbyl_slides.pdf" for in-depth debrief.